subrtadel/DIA/README.md

 2. Run `process_new_data.py`.
 The images are assigned `file_id`s in a `%05d` format.
 </br>
 3. Define the triplets in a `.csv` file.
 Refer to the images by their `file_id`.
     Example file is `triplets.csv`.
-First column specifies `A` inputs, second `A'` and the third `B` inputs.
+First column specifies the `A` input, second the `A'` and the third `B` input.
 Either with of without filename suffixes is fine.
 </br>
 4. Run the `precompute_noises_and_conditionings.py` script.
 This may take a while.
     ``` python